alexabit10001/Hospital-management-system/README.md

    - uvicorn main:app --reload --port 8000

 2. Create a JWT token (simple helper in patient-service/auth.py).
-For quick testing you can temporarily comment out token dependency.
+For quick testing you can temporarily comment out token dependency

 Notes
 -----
 - This is a demo using SQLite for convenience.
-To use MySQL, change DATABASE_URL to your MySQL connection string in database.py files and install pymysql, then create the DBs.
+To use MySQL, change DATABASE_URL to your MySQL connection string in database.py files and install pymysql, then create the DBs